I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its

 Like stared, stared - almost with a sort of focused concentration or something.

 The first three rows were full, with the last two only having one occupant each.
 "Umm... who is Henry Long?"

-No one spoke.
-Ria almost felt that she hadn't spoken aloud till the kid in the middle eastern clothes in the third row pointed his thumb back.
-Besides him, a girl in white watched her with unabashed curiosity.
+Ria almost felt that she hadn't spoken aloud till suddenly, the kid in the middle eastern clothes in the third last row pointed his thumb back.
+Beside him, a girl in white watched her with unabashed curiosity.

 She nodded, feeling too shy to speak.
-Instead, she walked towards the last two rows - which were almost empty save for two kids.
-Ok, gotta be one of them...
+Instead, she walked towards the last two rows - which were almost empty save for two kids - one in each row.

 She looked down the second last row, and froze as she looked down.
 Sprawled out over the seats, with a huge book spread on his face, was a boy.
 She couldn't see much of his head, just that he was dressed in what looked like a Chinese style shirt with black pants.